simone-contorno/mynmpc/README.md

 <a name="improve"></a>
 # Improvements

-A discussion about the possible improvements can be read <a href="TODO">here</a> in Section "TODO".
+A discussion about the possible improvements can be read <a href="https://github.com/simone-contorno/mynmpc/blob/main/CONTORNO_Simone_Thesis.pdf">here</a> in Section "Possible future works".

 <a name="con"></a>
 # Conclusion